Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: Additional Analyses

-\paragraph{Efficiency and Generalizability of Distill-SynthKG} In Table \ref{tab:mistral_qlora_ablation}, we study three key important questions for developing Distill-SynthKG: 1. the efficiency of training Distill-SynthKG, 2. the effectiveness of various powerful LLMs for synthesizing training data, and 3. the generalizability of fine-tuning other smaller LLMs on synthesized data.
-To address these questions, we employ QLoRA \cite{dettmers2023qlora} fine-tuning on approximately 1,000 synthetic Document-KG pairs, generated using GPT-4o and Llama-3.1-70B-Instruct.
+In Table \ref{tab:mistral_qlora_ablation}, we study three key important questions for developing Distill-SynthKG: 1. the efficiency of training Distill-SynthKG, 2. the effectiveness of various powerful LLMs for synthesizing training data, and 3. the generalizability of fine-tuning other smaller LLMs on synthesized data.
+To address these questions, we employ QLoRA \citep{dettmers2023qlora} fine-tuning on approximately 1,000 synthetic Document-KG pairs, generated using GPT-4o and Llama-3.1-70b-Instruct.
 We provide fine-tuning configurations in \Cref{appendix:qlora-setup}.
-Additionally, to answer the third question, we fine-tune another well-known base LLM, Mistral-7B-Instruct-v0.3 \cite{jiang2023mistral7b}.
+Additionally, to answer the third question, we fine-tune another well-known base LLM, Mistral-7b-Instruct-v0.3 \citep{jiang2023mistral7b}.

 We observe that both QLoRA fine-tuned models perform slightly below the fully fine-tuned model on retrieval and multi-hop QA tasks.
 However, the performance gap is minimal, demonstrating that QLoRA fine-tuning, even on a small dataset, remains competitive while requiring significantly fewer compute resources.
 The model fine-tuned on GPT-4o synthesized KGs shows slightly lower performance, which we attribute to more abstractive and atomic propositions in the synthesized data.